Ambattur Industrial Estate: Waste disposal

 As of September 2014, the Ambattur Industrial Estate Manufacturers Association (AIEMA) was setting up a transit yard to segregate and dispose about 300 tonnes of waste generated every month.
 The yard, covering an area of 2,000 sq ft, will be used to segregate garbage from neighbouring residential areas, in addition to hazardous industrial waste.
 The industrial estate was also planning to set up a common effluent treatment plant with a capacity to treat 200 kilolitres per day at a cost of ₹ 50 million.
 The plant will be constructed in public–private partnership mode and will become functional by the end of financial year 2014.
 It is estimated that only about 10 percent of the units discharge effluents.
 The industrial estate also plans to cover industrial units in a radius of 25 km, such as those in Thirumudivakkam and Thirumazhisai.
 The treated water will be provided to dyeing units in the estate.

 Golden Jubilee Tower

 As part of the golden jubilee celebrations in 2014, the AIEMA association plans to construct a golden jubilee tower.
 It has planted more than 1,500 saplings and has planned to implement solar and power-saving lamps for street illumination.

 Connectivity

-The Industrial Estate has a bus terminus.
-The Ambattur Estate terminus and the maintenance centre with a capacity of 100 buses were opened in 1967.
-However, as of 2012, the centre handles 125 buses per day, with a staff count of 1,100.
+The Ambattur Industrial Estate Bus Terminus, along with a maintenance depot with a capacity for 100 buses, was inaugurated in 1967.
+As of 2012, the facility handles approximately 125 buses daily and employs around 1,100 staff.
+Due to aging infrastructure and inadequate facilities, the terminus is undergoing renovation in 2024-25 by the Chennai Metropolitan Development Authority (CMDA) to improve infrastructure and amenities.
+The upgraded facility will also include an administrative office for the Metropolitan Transport Corporation (MTC).